Skip to menu Skip to content Skip to footer

 Background

-Sue has a first class honours degree in Econometrics, a full two year MBA and completed a PhD in 2015 investigating the impact of the carbon tax on Australia’s Red Meat Industry using system dynamics.
-Sue’s interest in the topic was born of working for 25 years in the red meat processing sector.
-She entered the industry in 1984, accepting the newly formed role of Group Treasurer, Australia Meat Holdings, to steer Australia's major processing companies through an industry wide rationalisation.
-In later years, Sue undertook the role of Risk Manager and Co-Treasurer for JBS Australia’s operations, a $3 billion dollar enterprise nationally.
-Responsibilities included currency management, cash flow management and loan negotiation.
-Prior to 1984, Sue was second in charge of the Queensland Government Treasury Department with responsibility for management of Queensland Government debt and foreign currency exposures under the leadership of Sir Leo Hielscher.
+I hold a first-class honours degree in Econometrics, a full two year MBA and completed a PhD in 2015 investigating the impact of the carbon tax on Australia’s Red Meat Industry using system dynamics.
+My interest in the topic was born of working for 25 years in the red meat processing sector.
+I entered the industry in 1984, accepting the newly formed role of Group Treasurer, Australia Meat Holdings, to steer Australia's major processing companies through an industry wide rationalisation.
+In later years, I undertook the role of Risk Manager and Co-Treasurer for JBS Australia's operations, a $3billion enterprise nationally.
+Responsibilities included currency and cashflow management and loan negotiation.
+Prior to 1984, I was second in charge of the Queensland Government Treasury Department with responsibility for management of Queensland Government debt and foreign currency exposures under the leadership of Sir Leo Hielscher.

 Availability